 You can retire in Ireland on an Ireland Stamp 0 or retirement visa, provided you fulfill the criteria.
 This includes a minimum monthly income, significant savings to draw on in an emergency, and proof of health insurance.

 There are many reasons why Ireland is a popular retirement choice for Expats.
 The rich culture, stunning scenery, and slow pace of life are strong attractions.
 In addition, the sense of community offered by the Irish is hard to find elsewhere.

 While the cities are expensive, smaller towns and rural areas can be quite affordable, meaning you can enjoy more of your pension.
 There are also benefits for older residents, which are available to Expats.
 For example, residents over the age of 66 can use public transport for free, including bus and rail services.

 Does living in Ireland sound good?

 Living in Ireland can be exciting and rewarding.
 If you’re interested in finding out how you could become one of the lucky Expats in Ireland, we can help.
 Your first step is to understand the visa or residence permit that you would be eligible for.
-Have a read of our Ireland Visa and Residence Permit guides.
+Have a read of our Ireland Visa and Residence Permit guides for more information.